Uday1720/assignment2-solupati/README.md

 ***

 # 2 Pithy quotes
-> The greatest glory in living lies not in never falling, but in rising every time we fall.- *Eleanor Roosevelt*
+> The greatest glory in living lies not in never falling, but in rising every time we fall.- *Eleanor Roosevelt* <br>
 > Fortune favors the bold. - *Virgil*